 LATEST INFORMATION ON THE NEW PUBLISHING ARRANGEMENTS

-JRA 33 (2020) is being mailed out right now.
-It is already available online to the institutional subscribers hosted on the Cambridge Core website.
+All copies of JRA 33 (2020) were mailed in the month of October.
+It is available online to the institutional subscribers hosted on the Cambridge Core website.
 Click here to read the full text of a sensational article from JRA 33 (2020) by Aleksander Bursche and Kirill Myzgin, “The Gothic invasions of the mid-3rd c.
 A.D. and the Battle of Abritus”.
+Click here to read the important review of the Boxford mosaic by Katherine Dunbabin.
 All orders and payments for this and the earlier annual volumes should continue to be sent to: JRA, 95 Peleg Road, Portsmouth, Rhode Island 02871, USA or to jra@JournalofRomanArch.com.
-If this year you wish us to send it to a different address, please let us know.

 Cambridge University Press will be responsible for the publication of the annual journal starting with volume 34 (2021): https://www.cambridge.org/core/journals/journal-of-roman-archaeology/subscribe.
 They will send invoices for 2021 in advance to the existing subscribers.

 Authors wishing to submit for Volume 34 (2021) should now follow the Cambridge University Press submission guidelines at this link: https://www.cambridge.org/core/journals/journal-of-roman-archaeology/information/instructions-contributors.
 Additional questions can be sent to Prof. Jen Trimble at email@example.com.